Boulder, Colorado: Future transit plans

 Front Range Passenger Rail is a current proposal (as of 2023) to link the cities from Pueblo in the south, north to Fort Collins and possibly to Cheyenne, Wyoming.

 A 41 mi RTD commuter rail route called the Northwest Rail Line, also known as the B Line, is proposed to run from Denver through Boulder to Longmont, with stops in major communities along the way.
 The Boulder station is to be north of Pearl Street and east of 30th Street.
 At one time this commuter rail service was scheduled to commence in 2014, but major delays have ensued.
 In 2016, an initial 6 mi segment opened, reaching from downtown Denver to southern Westminster at Westminster Station.
 The remaining 35 mi of the Northwest Rail Line is planned to be completed by 2044, depending upon funding.

 These future transit plans, as well as the current Flatiron Flyer Bus Rapid Transit route, are part of FasTracks, an RTD transit improvement plan funded by a 0.4% increase in the sales tax throughout the Denver metro area.
 RTD, the developer of FasTracks, is partnering with the city of Boulder to plan a transit-oriented development near Pearl and 33rd Streets in association with the proposed Boulder commuter rail station.
 The development is to feature the Boulder Railroad Depot, already relocated to that site, which may be returned to a transit-related use.

 Cycling

-Boulder, well known for its bicycle culture, has hundreds of miles of bicycle-pedestrian paths, lanes, and routes that interconnect to create a renowned network of bikeways usable year-round.
+Boulder, well known for its bicycle culture, has hundreds of miles of bicycle-pedestrian paths, lanes, and routes that interconnect to create a network of bikeways usable year-round.
 Boulder has 74 bike and pedestrian underpasses that facilitate safer and uninterrupted travel throughout much of the city.
 The city offers a route-finding website that allows users to map personalized bike routes around the city, and is one of five communities to have received a "Platinum Bicycle Friendly Community" rating from the League of American Bicyclists.

 The headquarters of the free and non-obligatory hospitality exchange network for cyclists, Warm Showers, is based in Boulder.

 In May 2011, B-cycle bike-sharing opened in Boulder with 100 red bikes and 12 stations.